surikov98/big-data/README.md

 # big-data
-Big data project to analyse kinopoisk data
+Big data project to analyse litres data

 ## Connector

-Simple program-connector (not program, but useful class) for transfer data from kinopoisk site to your own MongoDB database.
+Simple collector for transfer data from litres site to your own MongoDB database.

 ### Using